leonawicz/blog/content/post/2017-11-09-memery-0-3-0-on-cran.md

 The latest development version, a README, and a package vignette can also be conveniently found on [GitHub](https://github.com/leonawicz/memery).

-The other major change is the ability to convert figures and statistics to reflect projected delta change (anomalies) in comparison with a historical climatology period.
-The new option can be found in the `Additional settings` modal.

 <p align="center"><img src="/img/post/meme4d.jpg"/></p>

 Enjoy!